Building Composition

 Next, I open the photo in Photoshop and start playing with it, changing color palette, increasing/decreasing lights and darks, and other adjustments.
 Usually I come up with several versions of processed image, which look good to me, then I compare them and choose the one that I like the most.

 Below I have three versions of the same photo, but the thing is that I can’t choose the one that I like the most.
-If you have an O2 or Three internet bundle installed on your phone and you’re reading this article on it, the images may take a while to load.
 Each version has its own mood, and I have trouble choosing.

 The first image below is the original version with only minor brightness adjustments.